pkp/pkp-docs/pkp-pn/en/index.md

 * **Checked**: The date that the journal plugin most recently checked the status of the deposit in the staging server.
 Once a deposit is completed and all nodes in the LOCKSS network have reached an agreement, the plugin will stop checking on its status.

 The key columns you will want to look at are:
-* **Local Status** indicated the status of the OJS installation in packaging up and transferring each issue to the staging server
+* **Local Status** indicates the status of the OJS installation in packaging up and transferring each issue to the staging server.
   * **New**: the plugin is aware of the deposit, but has not generated a package file for the staging server.
   * **Packaged**: the package file has been created.
 The staging server has not been informed of the deposit.
   * **Transferred**: the deposit has been sent to the staging server for further processing and validation.
-* **Processing Status** indicates the status of each issue in housekeeping on the staging server
+* **Processing Status** indicates the status of each issue in housekeeping on the staging server.
   * **Received**: The staging server has downloaded the deposit file from the journal.
   * **Validated**: The package has been validated and scanned for viruses and is now ready for sending to the LOCKSS network.
   * **Sent**: The staging server has informed the LOCKSS network that the deposit is ready.